rust-lang/rust-by-example/examples/scope/raii/input.md

-Variables in Rust do more than just hold data in the stack: they can also *own* resources, e.g. `Box<T>` owns memory in the heap.
-Because Rust enforces the [RAII][raii] discipline, whenever an object goes out of scope, its destructor is called and the resources *owned* by it are freed.
-This behavior shields against *resource leak* bugs.
+Variables in Rust do more than just hold data in the stack: they also *own* resources, e.g. `Box<T>` owns memory in the heap.
+Rust enforces [RAII][raii] (Resource Acquisition Is Initialization), so whenever an object goes out of scope, its destructor is called and its owned resources are freed.

+This behavior shields against *resource leak* bugs, so you'll never have to manually free memory or worry about memory leaks again!
+Here's a quick showcase:

 {raii.play}

-Don't take my word for it, let's check using `valgrind`:
+Of course, we can double check for memory errors using [`valgrind`][valgrind]:

 ```
 $ rustc raii.rs && valgrind ./raii